-1. Site Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone d.
-[The maximum] Where the principal building on a lot is a detached house, the cumulative footprint of [an] all accessory [building] buildings on [a] that lot [where the main building is a detached house is] may not exceed 50% of the footprint of the [main] 1 principal building.
-Buildings for an agricultural use are exempt from 1 this size restriction.
+- 61 - 62 B. RE-2C Zone, Standard Method Development Standards d.
+[The maximum] Where the principal building on a lot is a detached house, the cumulative footprint of [an] all accessory [building] buildings on [a] that lot [where the main building is a detached house is] may not exceed 50% of the footprint of the [main] principal building or 600 square feet, whichever is greater.
+This Subsection does not apply to Section 3.3.3.C, Detached Accessory Dwelling Unit.
+Buildings for an agricultural use are exempt from this size restriction.